 End of the Game

 If the team succeeds in completing all the levels in the stack, a collective victory has been achieved!
-If the team loses its last life, the endeavour has unfortunately failed.
+If the team loses its last life, the endeavor has unfortunately failed.

 If the team successfully completes all the levels in the stack (and is dancing joyfully on cloud nine), play goes on immediately in blind mode.

-The team starts again at level 1 with all its remaining lives and throwing stars, but this time all the cards are played face down on the deck in the centre of the table.
-At the end of the level this stack is turned over and the sequence of cards is checked.
+The team starts again at level 1 with all its remaining lives and throwing stars, but this time all the cards are played face down on the deck in the center of the table.
+At the end of the level, this stack is turned over and the sequence of cards is checked.